-Dr. Gábor Horváth (56) earned a degree in law from ELTE University in Budapest.
+Dr. Gábor Horváth earned a degree in law from ELTE University in Budapest.
 From 1983 he worked for the Hungarian State Development Bank.
 He has been a lawyer since 1986, and since 1990 has run his own law firm, which specialises in corporate finance and corporate governance.
-He has been a member of OTP Bank Plc.'s Supervisory Board since 1995, and a member of the Board of Directors of MOL Plc. since 1999.
-Since 27 April 2007 he has been deputy chairman of OTP Bank's Supervisory Board, and between 27 April 2007 and 29 April 2011 he was chairman of the Audit Committee.
+He has been a member of the Supervisory Board of OTP Bank since 1995, and was a member of MOL Plc's Board of Directors between 1999 and 2014.
+He has been Deputy Chairman of OTP Bank's Supervisory Board since 2007.
+He was a member of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014.
+He has been a member of the Board of Directors of INA Industrija Nafte d.d. since 2014.

-Kovács Antal Deputy CEO, Retail Division OTP Bank Plc.
+Antal Kovács Deputy CEO, Retail Division OTP Bank Plc.

-Mr. Antal Kovács (59) graduated from the Budapest University of Economics with a degree in economics in 1985.
+Mr. Antal Kovács graduated from the Budapest University of Economics with a degree in economics.
 He began his professional career in 1990 at the Nagyatád branch of K&H Bank, where he worked as a branch manager between 1993 and 1995.
 He has been working at OTP Bank Plc. since 1995, first as a county director and from 1998 as the executive director of OTP Bank's South Transdanubian Region.
 Since 1 July 2007 he has served as OTP Bank's Deputy CEO.
 He has received additional training at the International Training Centre for Bankers and on various courses held by the World Trade Institute.
 He has been a member of OTP Bank's Supervisory Board since 2004.